 By bringing calm, but fun drama activities into the mix during the run up to Christmas, it can help a child with additional needs feel more present and relate to the fact that although it’s a busy time, it happens once a year and can be enjoyed in a variety of ways.

-Lastly, I hope this inspires you to adapt some of the tools above, because with your patience and perseverance, it can make a huge difference to the life of any child struggling to cope during the festive season.
+I hope this inspires you to use some of the tools above, because with your patience and perseverance, it can make a huge difference to the children in your life.
+Lastly, I’d like to wish you a very merry Christmas and a happy new year.

 Miss H ♥